reinteractive-open/installfest_guides/source/guides/installfest/getting_started.md

 <%= link_to 'Back', posts_path %>
 ```

-Save all these files and refresh [the show posts page](http://localhost:3000/posts/1).
+Save all these files and refresh the [show posts page](http://localhost:3000/posts/1).

 This is to check that you haven't broken anything with those changes.

-Our index page still hasn't changed, so we're going to remove the table in there and replace it with the partial again so we're re-using that code.
+At this point, our index page still hasn't changed.
+So we're going to remove the table in there and replace it with the partial so we're re-using that code.

-Open the `index.html.erb` file up and make it look like:
+In Sublime, open the `index.html.erb` file up and make it look like:

 ```erb
 <h1>Listing posts</h1>